 5G Network Expectations

-The precise details of what 5G networks will look like remain somewhat unclear.
 Networking and hardware vendors are still trial-testing their technologies.
-For example, Verizon is conducting friendly user tests in the U.S., and AT&T is testing its own network.
-In particular, Verizon is looking at a mobile hotspot and home-based fixed wireless for initial 5G network deployment in 2018.
-The company wants to build a fiber and wireless infrastructure to deliver mobile video efficiently.
+For example, as of early 2019, Verizon is conducting friendly user tests in the U.S., while AT&T is testing its own network with mobile hotspots in 12 cities.
+Both were introduced in 2018.
+Verizon also plans to build a fiber and wireless infrastructure to efficiently deliver mobile video.